Upscaling from ab initio atomistic simulations to electrode scale: The case of manganese hexacyanoferrate, a cathode material for Na-ion batteries: Results and discussion

 As nucleation starts, desodiation predominantly occurs through the biphasic reaction, with only a tiny fraction of the particle surface undergoing a solid-solution reaction to supply the necessary sodium flux.
 This preference for the biphasic mechanism is both kinetically and energetically favorable, particularly because the sodium-rich phase has an extremely low sodium diffusivity of $1.9\times10^{-18}$~\si{\meter\squared\per\second} compared to the significantly higher sodium diffusivity of $6.13\times10^{-14}$~\si{\meter\squared\per\second} in the sodium-poor phase.
 Given this kinetic hindrance, the two-phase reaction path is the dominant mode for achieving the required high sodium flux.

 As charging proceeds, the cell voltage gradually rises due to the OCV of the hard carbon material, and the biphasic front propagates both across the electrode thickness and towards the core of the active particle.
 The desodiation process concludes when the cell voltage reaches 3.49~V, at which point all particle surfaces are fully desodiated, removing the interparticle interface and resulting in a drop in the cell voltage.
-The simulation highlights that the main desodiation pathway for the PBA electrode is to primarily fully desodiate the particles near the separator before initiating nucleation gradually deeper into the electrode.
+The simulation highlights that the main desodiation pathway for the PBA electrode is the particle-by-particle dynamics, that consists in primarily fully desodiating the particles near the separator before initiating nucleation gradually deeper into the electrode.
 The main concentration heterogeneity is directed along the electrode depth, whereas the sodium concentration profile inside particles at a given electrode depth is rather homogeneous.

 At a higher rate of 0.5C, the charging process exhibits similar phenomenology, yet with some kinetic differences.
 Upon charging, the cell voltage surges to a significantly higher potential of 3.66~V (Fig.~\ref{fig:fig_9}e).
 The particle surfaces undergo a much shorter solid-solution reaction compared to 0.1C.
 The nucleation of the sodium-poor phase starts quickly, forming a biphasic front at 2.85~V rather than 2.93~V as observed at 0.1C.
 This indicates that the initial voltage surge is sufficient to overcome the nucleation energy barrier more rapidly and initiate the phase transition.
 At this higher rate, the particle surface concentration (dashed and dotted blue lines) plateaus at $x = 1.68$, while the sodium-poor phase plateaus at $x = 0.017$.
 Contrary to the 0.1C kinetics, the particles deep in the electrode do not have time to reach the border of the solid-solution phase before the first particle at the electrode surface nucleates.
 They thus remain close to the initial concentration $x = 1.8$ until the phase front reaches them.
 The concentration value in the sodium-poor phase deviates from the equilibrium binodal concentration ($x = 0.02$).
 This deviation is attributed to the higher overpotential at 0.5C, where the cell voltage is consistently approximately 1.1~V higher than that at 0.1C.
 This elevated overpotential stabilizes the non-equilibrium concentration at $x = 0.017$.
 The charge ends at 3.6~V, where all particle surfaces are fully desodiated, similar to the 0.1C charging process.
 The simulation shows that the desodiation mechanism at 0.5C is similar to that at 0.1C.
 It is still kinetically favorable to fully desodiate particles near the separator before propagating nucleation deeper into the electrode.
 The concentration heterogeneity is still directed along the electrode depth.